lgrafael/lgrafael/README.md

 My name is Rafael de Lima Gomes

 - 📖 I'm a Control and Automation Engineering Student at Federal University of Uberlândia - UFU
+- I'm an enthusiast of technology, automation and electrical projects.

 ## Tools and Technologies ⚡